utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 ### Odds and Ends

 The following is a ZIP archive collected from a GTA gamer website on 2025-07-03.
 This is supposed to be a game mod called "Visual Car Spawner".
 The filename of the `scavenger` DLL inside the archive is `umpdc.dll`.
 This is presumably masquerading as some game cheat/mod DLL.
-The following figure shows the file heirarchy iside of the archive.
+The following figure shows the file heirarchy inside of the archive.

 ```text
 ZIP: e131d7ac201384552c90a8a45aea68d7fa9825fecfe0fb0b98668cf1c6e331ac